About the Inquiry

 Education Governance: Next Steps - Empowering Our Teachers, Parents and Communities to Deliver Excellence and Equity for Our Children (June 2017)

 Empowering Schools: A consultation on the provisions of the Education (Scotland) Bill (November 2017)

-The Committee's work on the reforms included a number of strands.
-As the work has developed, the links below are to the webpages that cover some of the work.
+The Committee's work on the reforms includes a number of strands.
+The links below are to the webpages that document some of the work.

 Education policy experts (late 2017)